 New York: A community pushes back at Stonewall

-On June 28, 1969, police raided the Stonewall Inn in New York City’s Greenwich Village, harassing and arresting patrons as they so often did in the city’s gay bars—homosexuality, after all, was listed as a mental illness by the American Psychiatric Association until 1973.
-That night, however, the patrons rebelled, fought back when the police became violent, and found a deep sense of unity in the moment.
+On June 28, 1969, police raided the Stonewall Inn in New York City’s Greenwich Village, harassing and arresting patrons as they so often did in the city’s gay bars—homosexuality, after all, was not federally decriminalized until 2003.
+That night, however, the patrons rebelled and fought back when the police became violent, and many found a deep sense of unity in the moment.
 It is known as the catalyst of the modern Pride movement and the start of a long quest for equal rights for the LGBTQ+ community.

 North Carolina: The volatile busing strategy is born

 By 1971, 17 years had passed since Brown v.
 Board, but no one would have known that school segregation had been banned by looking at the Charlotte-Mecklenburg school district in North Carolina.
 That year, the Supreme Court ruled in the landmark Swann v.
 Charlotte-Mecklenburg Board of Education case that busing Black children to white schools was a logical remedy to the widespread segregation that still existed.
 The decision had nationwide implications as out-of-district busing improved racial equity in education but also triggered an enormous backlash.